A Bit of Historical Background

 Hence a movement began among the Colonies to separate themselves from England, to declare independence, and to form a new nation.

 Bitter argument between loyalists (or Tories) and separatists came to a head in 1776.
 In January of that year, Thomas Paine published Common Sense, a 48-page screed against the King and Parliament and indeed against all autocratic governments.
 His essay was a forceful polemic in favor of American independence.
-American independence was declared at a meeting of all the colonies in Philadelphia in July 1776.
+Then, at a meeting of all the colonies in Philadelphia in July 1776, the American Colonies issued their Declaration of Independence from England.
 Before that meeting Common Sense had gone through multiple printings and reprintings, making it the single most successful political pamphlet in history.
 Before Independence, historians estimate that about a third of the colonists supported separation from England, a third wanted to remain a part of England, and a third did not care one way or the other.
 But Thomas Paine’s pamphlet helped swing opinion in favor of independence.